projectcontour/contour/design/session-affinity.md

 #### Bootstrapping issues

 A related problem to Header based affinity is reusing a session cookie provided by the end user application.
-This is attractive as the application would normally be supplying its own cookie which we could treat as a input in the ring hash algorythm, however this suffers from two significant issues:
+This is attractive as the application would normally be supplying its own cookie which we could treat as a input in the ring hash algorithm, however this suffers from two significant issues:

 - Envoy consumes the whole cookie value, not part of it.
 If the application supplied session cookie contains unrelated date like previously selected page, shopping cart information, etc, then the hash of that cookie will change resulting in the request being directed to the incorrect server.